m1001/shrinkray/README.md

 shrinkray
 =========

 This is a work in progress.
-That means I don't promise that it works. :)

 # Requirements